kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/05-Minimize-Microservice-Vulnerabilities/23-One-way-SSL-vs-Mutual-SSL.md

 #### How do you look at a certificate and verify if it is legit?
 - who signed and issued the certificate.
-- If you generate the certificate then you will have it sign it by yourself; that is known as self-signed certificate.
+- If you generate the certificate then you will have to sign it by yourself; that is known as self-signed certificate.

   ![cert7](../../images/cert7.PNG)

-#### How do you generate legitimate certificate?
-How do you get your certificates singed by someone with authority?
+#### How do you generate legitimate certificates?
+How do you get your certificates signed by someone with authority?
 - That's where **`Certificate Authority (CA)`** comes in for you.
 Some of the popular ones are Symantec, DigiCert, Comodo, GlobalSign etc.

   ![cert8](../../images/cert8.PNG)